Renault Zoe R110 ZE50 (2020)

 The complete guide to the Renault Zoe R110 ZE50 (2020), from the car itself to running costs and charging.

 The Renault Zoe has been a hugely important BEV since launch, and the upgrade from 2020 will continue its relevance as a really strong, affordable offering.
 With a refreshed design that keeps the compact cuteness, but adds a little more dynamism, it features has a bigger battery & improved range, slightly improved performance and refinements to its interior.
+This guide is based on the ZE50 R110.
 The move away from exclusive AC charging (NB three phase 22kW charging remains) and the inclusion of DC rapid charging at 50kW on a CCS connector is also a smart move.
 All this, whilst maintaining its very competitive price.